The Case

 Significance: Suetonius mentions the Emperor Claudius expelling Jews from Rome (c.
 A.D.
 49) because they were constantly fighting "at the instigation of Chrestus" (a common misspelling of "Christus").

-Jesus (Christus) was known to have inspired movements that caused public disorder in Rome within two decades of his death.
+This confirms that Jesus (Christus) was known to have inspired movements that caused public disorder in Rome within two decades of his death.

 Text: Letters to Emperor Trajan (c.
 A.D.
 112)